 Article 18.
 Liability of legal persons

-1. Each State Party shall adopt such measures as may be necessary, consistent with its legal principles, to establish the liability of legal persons for participation in the offences established in accordance with articles 6 to 16 of this Convention.
+1. Each State Party shall adopt such measures as may be necessary, consistent with its legal principles, to establish the liability of legal persons for participation in the offences established in accordance with this Convention.

 2. Subject to the legal principles of the State Party, the liability of legal persons may be criminal, civil or administrative.